isacancabuk/mywebsite/README.md

 This website has been created with basics of HTML and CSS.
 Morever, it contains 60.8% of HTML among with 39.2% of CSS.

+You can reach my website by clicking [here.](https://isacancabuk.github.io/mywebsite/)

 ---

 ### Sample of my website: